Recursive Action Selection

 Action Vocabulary

-The planner expresses its intentions through a constrained action schema:
+The model expresses its intentions through a constrained action schema:

 These are not suggestions the model can ignore.
 Each action has a schema the controller validates before execution.